Ty France Player Props: Mariners vs. Rays

-Ty France, with a slugging percentage of .286 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Tyler Glasnow on the mound, July 1 at 7:15 PM ET.
+On Sunday, Ty France (.261 on-base percentage in past 10 games, 73 points below season-long percentage) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rays.
+In his last game he had a hitless performance (0-for-4) against the Rays.

 Ty France Game Info & Props vs. the Rays